Who this conference is for

 Who is behind Enterprise UX 2018

 Rosenfeld Media produces Enterprise UX.
 Uday Gajendar, Lada Gorlenko, Dave Malouf, and Lou Rosenfeld make up our program committee.
 The Rosenfeld Media team produces Enterprise UX, with Karen Corbett and Michelle Kaplan taking the lead on making sure our attendees, speakers, and sponsors enjoy a great conference experience.
 Dan Willis curates our enterprise UX storytellers’ session.
 MJ Broadbent is our official sketch noter, and Natalie Hanson is our official trip noter.
-We were also supported by an amazing group of sponsors.–>
+We’re also supported by an amazing group of sponsors and our wonderful volunteers.

 is a proven design leader focused on new product innovation & guiding start-ups on UX fundamentals.
 Uday has 15 years of versatile expertise at Frogdesign, Citrix, Peel, Netflix, Adobe, CloudPhysics and others, spanning enterprise to consumer, web to mobile domains.
 He also regularly writes for ACM Interactions and routinely speaks worldwide on design topics at SXSW, UX Australia, IxDA, and other venues.
 You can read Uday’s thoughts on design at his blog,www.ghostinthepixel.com